-Estrogen is really a broad term which is used to describe an array of hormones which activate estrogen receptors on your cells, the most potent of which is estradiol.
+Estrogen is really a broad term that is used to describe an array of hormones that activate estrogen receptors in your cells, the most potent of which is estradiol.

 For many people, assessing estradiol may be sufficient to help you determine if your estrogen is low or high.